 Our Community Broadcasting Network (OCBN)

 Welcome to Our Community Broadcasting Network.
-Having been involved in public affairs broadcasting and community activism in the greater Denver area since 1999 (see About Us page), I became aware of the many issues impacting the families that make up the diverse metro Denver communities.
+Having been involved in public affairs broadcasting and community activism in the greater Denver area since 1999 (see About Us page), I became aware of the issues impacting the families that make up the many diverse metro Denver communities.
 In 2019, I decided to use my broadcasting experience to create OCBN, an online broadcasting network, to present Diversity, Equity, and Inclusion (DEI) issues important to these many communities.
 Past podcasts showcased the DEI programs of the organizations that presented to the Diversity & Inclusion Council at the Aurora Chamber of Commerce.
-I served as Vice Chair of the D&I Council from 2018 to 2023.
+I served as Vice Chair of the D&I Council from 2018 to 2022.
 The past programs can be viewed on the DEI Podcasts page.

-Mental health and substance use disorders have a major impact on communities throughout the country.
-Due to this ongoing crisis, I have redirected my focus to getting information to the public featuring innovative practices in delivering services and patient/family support programs that help mitigate mental health and substance use disorders and improve behavioral health outcomes.
+The issues of health and wellness have become much more complex since the Covid 19 pandemic with mental health and substance use disorders at crisis levels in communities throughout the country.
+With that in mind, I have redirected my focus to getting information to the public featuring innovative practices in delivering services and patient/family support programs that help mitigate mental health and substance use disorders and improve behavioral health outcomes.
 As defined by the American Medical Association (AMA), "Behavioral health generally refers to mental health and substance use disorders, life stressors and crises, and stress-related physical symptoms.
 Behavioral health care refers to the prevention, diagnosis, and treatment of those conditions”.

 Best regards,